pedrohenriquecordeiro/breweries-case/infra/kubernetes/spark-operator/readme.md

      --namespace spark
    ```

-Refer to the main project documentation for more details on submitting Spark jobs and advanced configuration.
+For more information on submitting Spark jobs and advanced configuration, refer to the main project documentation.